 Founded in 1515, MGS has a long and distinguished history.
-It has an international reputation for academic excellence, and a strong record of success with top universities, both in the UK and overseas.
+It has an international reputation for academic excellence, and a strong record of success with top universities both in the UK and overseas.
+It also has a deep-seated commitment to co-curricular activities, stretching back over many decades.